avenirs-esr/avenirs-dsav/src/components/interaction/checkboxes/AvCheckbox/AvCheckbox.md

 Checkboxes can be used alone or in a list.
 Avoid lists with more than 5 items, and when you want to restrict the choice to a single item, use radio buttons (see `AvRadioButton`).

+Checkboxes must be used inside an `AvCheckboxesGroup` in order to benefit from `AvFieldset`.

 ## 🏗️ Structure

 The `AvCheckbox` component consists of the following elements: